lilalunex/casino-simulation/README.md

 [ ] Idea: Storyline -> User has to take loan first, so he/she understands there is one and gives immersion to the """world"""

+[ ] When doing actual game gamePlay loop: Simulate until action of user is required or random event happened. + Option to not hold on event + input to stop simulation

+[ ] Don't redo the entire output always.
+Update onscreen vars.

 [ ] Add expanses: employees, rent, lights, water, food, misc

 [ ] Event: Repair/buy machines / furniture again